Lake Anderson

 Mason County Planning, and LLVCC for required permits.Where are some resources I can research myself?

 Unfortunately yes, and they often get worse over time.
-See list of local lakes with closures.
+Partial list of local lakes with closures.